 There are few things more depressing at the end of a great vacation than eating your last "on holiday" meal from a greasy paper sack while sitting in an airport waiting lounge.

 Technically, you're still living the good life on vacation until the moment you arrive at home.
 So why not indulge in one last good meal?
-The following seven restaurants at international airports or adjoining hotels are worth the splurge -- and the trek from other terminals.
+We've chosen seven restaurants at international airports or adjoining hotels that are worth the splurge -- and the trek from other terminals.
 All of them provide not only amazing meals but also a sane respite from the hustle and bustle of a large international airport.